-Verify the initial calibration by analyzing a standard prepared from a different stock standard than that used to create the calibration curve; its concentration should be near the midpoint of the calibration range.
-The analytical results for this secondsource mid-range standard must be within 10% of its true value, except for ICP-AES, which must be within 5% of its true value.
-If not, determine the cause of the error, take corrective action, and re-verify the calibration.
-If the re-verification passes, continue the analyses; otherwise, repeat the initial calibration.
+c.
+Calibration verification: In calibration verification, analysts periodically use a calibration standard to confirm that instrument performance has not changed significantly since initial calibration.
+Base this verification on the number of samples analyzed (e.g., after every 10 samples).
+Verify calibration by analyzing 1 standard at a concentration near or at the midpoint of the calibration range.
+Evaluate the calibration-verification analysis based either on allowable deviations from the values obtained in the initial calibration or from specific points on the calibration curve.
+If the calibration verification is out of control, then take corrective action, including re-analysis of any affected samples.
+Refer to the method for the frequency of and acceptance criteria for calibration verification.
+The analytical results for this second-source midrange standard must be within 10% of its true value, except for ICP-AES, which must be within 5% of its true value.
+If not, determine the cause of the error, take corrective action, and reverify the calibration.
+If the reverification passes, continue the analyses; otherwise, repeat the initial calibration.